Strengthening water system resilience with BIM and cloud collaboration

 ARCADIS

-When the aging water treatment plant serving Toledo, Ohio was overwhelmed by toxic green algae in the summer of 2014, citizens were left without drinkable water for days.
-In the wake of this emergency, the city turned to global design and engineering consultancy Arcadis to renovate and expand the 80-year-old facility.
-Using advanced Building Information Modeling (BIM) technology and cloud collaboration, Arcadis designed an upgrade to improve the plant’s resilience and ensure safe water for the community.
-In the process, the company transformed the way it works.

-On August 2, 2014, the residents of the midwestern city of Toledo, Ohio, received a “do not drink” advisory from the Ohio Environmental Protection Agency (OEPA).
+On 2 August, 2014, the residents of the midwestern city of Toledo, Ohio, received a “do not drink” advisory from the Ohio Environmental Protection Agency (OEPA).
 A massive harmful algal bloom (HAB) in Lake Erie had contaminated the city’s water supply with a toxin called microcystin, leaving nearly 500,000 people without usable water.
-Exposure to toxins from HABs can cause gastrointestinal illness, skin and eye irritation, respiratory issues, and even liver failure.
-Ohio’s governor declared a state of emergency, and the National Guard and Red Cross set up water distribution centers.
+Exposure to toxins from HABs can cause gastrointestinal illness, skin and eye irritation, respiratory issues and even liver failure.
+Ohio’s governor declared a state of emergency and the National Guard and Red Cross set up water distribution centres.

 Satellite image of the harmful algal bloom in Lake Erie that contaminated Toledo’s water supply in August 2014.
 Image courtesy of NASA GFSC.